LTUC/amman-dotnet-401d2/Curriculum/Class04/lab/README.md

 ***Do not add any additional methods to the existing code base, you are only allowed to work within the methods provided***

 ## Guidance
-- Find the `TODO`s in the code (Hint: Go to your "view" menu and select "Task List", This will show you all of your TODOs within the starter code) and add additional logic to accomplish each task.
+- Find the `TO-DO`s in the code (Hint: Go to your "view" menu and select "Task List", This will show you all of your TO-DOs within the starter code) and add additional logic to accomplish each task.

 A Game board, to a user, looks like this: